 The former goddess sighed and leaned back in her seat, mindlessly swirling her glass of wine.
 “I… I don't know yet.
 I need some time to come up with a plan.
 But I have every intention of reclaiming my rightful title and power.”

-Anna's eyes widened, and she nearly choked on her sip of wine.
+Anna's peepers widened, and she nearly choked on her sip of wine.
 The glass was set down as she reached to brace herself on the island.
 "Oh, my God," she breathed quietly.
 So this woman had been very powerful.
 More powerful than Anna could fathom.
 She shook her head in disbelief.
 "Oh, my God," she said again while her mind tried to process the information.

 She looked up at Maddalena and found it in herself to arch an eyebrow.
 "Are you sure that's the attitude your Pantheon wants you to have?" she asked cautiously.
 "Maybe that's part of the reason you're here as well.
 In my opinion, this also isn't the kind of situation you make a plan for.
 You have no instructions, correct?
 Other than you will be a mortal until such a time as you can reclaim your title.
 Maybe you're supposed to embrace being mortal.
 It might give you more of a respect for your abilities when you get them back."

 “What do you mean?” she asked, arching a brow of her own.
 “The Pantheon hardly ever cares about me and the feeling is mutual.
 Why would they care about what attitude I have?” she scoffed.
 “Besides, I’ve disguised myself as a mortal many times.
 I know what it's like; how to survive, how to disappear, and how to avoid trouble.
 It's not my powers that they fear.
-It's my skills at mischief.”
+It's my skills at happy fun times.”

 "Daisy May Clayton!"
 Anna called, freezing her daughter in her steps.
 "Come back down here this instant."